Official State Animal of Pennsylvania

-Pennsylvania designated the white-tailed deer as the official state animal in 1959.
-The white underside of the deer's tail waves when running and is flashed as a warning when danger is sensed.
+The white-tailed deer is so named because the white underside of the deer's tail waves when running and is flashed as a warning when danger is sensed.

 An animal of incredible beauty and power, white-tailed deer are able to run up to 40 miles per hour, jump 9 foot fences, and swim 13 miles per hour.
 Both native Americans and settlers relied on the white-tailed deer for buckskin and food.